Logan Act: Constitutional authority for foreign relations

-Accusations of violations
+Alleged violations

 In general, the Act is intended to prevent unauthorized American citizens from interfering in disputes or controversies between the United States and foreign governments.
 Although attempts have been made to repeal the Act, it remains law and at least a potential sanction to be used against anyone who without authority interferes in the foreign relations of the United States.

-The US government has threatened to use the Act to stop Americans from negotiating with foreign governments.
+The U.S. government has threatened to use the Act to stop Americans from negotiating with foreign governments.
 For example, in February 1941 Under Secretary of State Sumner Welles told the press that former President Herbert Hoover might be a target for prosecution because of his negotiations with European nations over sending food relief.

 19th century

 Only two indictments have ever been handed up under the Logan Act, both in the 19th century.
-The first occurred in 1803 when a grand jury indicted Francis Flournoy, a Kentucky farmer, who had written an article in the Frankfort Guardian of Freedom under the pen name of "A Western American."
+The first occurred in 1803 when a grand jury indicted Francis Flournoy, a Kentucky farmer, who had written an article in the Frankfort Guardian of Freedom under the pen name of "A Western American".
 In the article, Flournoy advocated for the creation of a new independent state, not part of the US, in North America that would ally with France.
-The United States Attorney for Kentucky, an Adams appointee and brother-in-law of Chief Justice John Marshall, went no further than procuring the indictment of Flournoy, and there was no further prosecution of the Kentucky farmer.
+The United States Attorney for Kentucky, an Adams appointee and brother-in-law of Chief Justice John Marshall, went no further than procuring the indictment of Flournoy, and there was no further prosecution of him.
 The purchase of the Louisiana Territory later that year appeared to cause the separatism issue to become moot, and the case was abandoned.

-In 1852, Jonas Phillips Levy became the second and, to date the last, person to be indicted under the Logan Act.
+In 1852, Jonas Phillips Levy became the second, and to date the last, person to be indicted under the Logan Act.
 Levy, an American merchant and sailor who was living in Mexico at the time, had acquired a grant to build a railway across the Isthmus of Tehuantepec, the narrowest point across Mexico.
 Secretary of State Daniel Webster had been pressuring Mexico to accept a treaty that would allow a different group of American businessmen to build the railway.
 Levy wrote a letter to Mexican President Mariano Arista urging him to reject Webster's proposed treaty, prompting Webster to seek an indictment against Levy for violating the Logan Act.
 Federal prosecutors were forced to dismiss the case after Arista refused to hand over the original copy of the letter, depriving them of the evidence they needed to convict Levy.